• About

 Jump to Recipe Print Recipe

-white bowl with vegan peanut noodles and a pair of chopsticks.
+white bowl with Thai peanut noodles and a pair of chopsticks.

-So much better than takeout, vegan peanut noodles could not be easier: whisk the peanut sauce together, chop the vegetables while your noodles boil, and dinner is ready!
+So much better than takeout, this noodle recipe could not be easier: whisk the peanut sauce together, chop the vegetables while your noodles boil, and dinner is ready!
+For more easy Asian recipes, try my vegetarian pad Thai or broccoli and tofu stir fry.

 Jump to: